DavidEricson00/DavidEricson00/README.md

 # 👓 David Ericson
 **`Fullstack Developer`**

 Hello!
 My name is **David Ericson**, I am **21 years old** and I am from **Ceará, Brazil**.
-I completed my high school education at EEP, with a technical degree in Computer Science, and I am currently pursuing a degree in **Information Systems** at **IFCE**.
+I completed my high school education at EEP, with a technical degree in Information Technology, and I am currently pursuing a degree in **Information Systems** at **IFCE**.
 I have a strong ability to understand business rules and turn them into efficient solutions, which is why I identify so strongly with **backend development**.
 I stand out for my creativity, adaptability, and continuous pursuit of technical growth.

 ## ⚒️ Technologies & Tools